miku/lc-extra/README.md

 * Windows Subsystem for Linux enabled with Ubuntu installed
 * Developer mode and bash enabled

-# Git Use Cases in GLAM
+# Git Use Cases in GLAM and elsewhere

 ## Git Use Cases at Leipzig University Library and SLUB